 A friend of mine left New Jersey and came to New York to bring me homemade bread, Black cake, and sorrel – all the things I look forward to each year because they remind me of the place I once called home.
 It was wonderful to see her, I had looked forward to catching up since we weren’t able to for some time.
 When she got to my house I had been crying most of the day – I must have been so wrapped up in my emotional mess that I hadn’t realized she had been at the front door for a while.

-I realized something in that very moment – in the mist of it all, yes it would have been wonderful to receive all the things on my wish list and yes I probably would have enjoyed experiencing all those things on my bucket list but seriously, what was really important to me and the only thing I could think of at that moment was how precious our lives really are and how grateful I was.
+I realized something in that very moment – in the midst of it all, yes it would have been wonderful to receive all the things on my wish list and yes I probably would have enjoyed experiencing all those things on my bucket list but seriously, what was really important to me and the only thing I could think of at that moment was how precious our lives really are and how grateful I was.
 I was alive and I was breathing.
-Here I was – alive, sitting at my dining table having a conversation with my beautiful friend, my family were alive and well and in that moment the gifts didn’t matter neither did my silly bucket list.
-While I am so very grateful for the gifts I did received, the greatest gift I received this Holiday was God’s Grace to continue to live my life – to continue to pursue my dreams, to tell my mom and Dad I love them, to continue to work at being a better mom and wife, daughter, sister and friend and to hear the laughter of my 80-year-old grand mother…how wonderful is that.
+Here I was – alive, sitting at my dining table having a conversation with my beautiful friend, my family was alive and well and at that moment the gifts didn’t matter either did my silly bucket list.
+While I am so very grateful for the gifts I did receive, the greatest gift I received this Holiday was God’s Grace to continue to live my life – to continue to pursue my dreams, to tell my mom and Dad I love them, to continue to work at being a better mom and wife, daughter, sister and friend and to hear the laughter of my 80-year-old grandmother…how wonderful is that.

 I really hope you all had a fabulous Holiday – I hope you received all the things on your wish list, I sincerely do but I’m writing this to remind you that the only thing we all have is the present moment and with every breath we take it’s another chance to live our beautiful lives to the fullest 🙂